viant/mly/README.md

     Hostnames: 127.0.0.1
 ```

+See [WORKFLOW.md](WORKFLOW.md) for Mermaid diagrams explaining the Client and more complex caching workflows.

 ## Dictionary hash code

 In caching mode, in order to manage cache and client/server consistency every time a model/dictionary gets re/loaded, `mly` computes a dictionary hash code.